FAQs: Renew ANU

 Do we also have a benchmark on what is an acceptable level of leave liability for an organisation in our sector?

-Our average for annual leave at ANU is 22.4 days, compared to the sector average of 17.7 days.
+As of October, our average for annual leave at ANU is 22.4 days, compared to the sector average of 17.7 days.

 Proposed changes to the ANU Colleges